Skip to content

 VectorRAGAgent a KnowledgeBase schema discovery, semantic/keyword search, get-by-id

-DeepAgent a workdir list, search, read, write, edit, bash
+DeepAgent a workdir list, search, read, write, edit, run Python

 All four accept the same FunctionCallingAgent parameters plus their domain-specific extras.
 The same tools= slot is available on all of them for layering extra tools on top of the built-ins.